Bben01/oral-bagrut/README.md

 ### For the Examinator

 The Examinator is the teacher testing the student.
 As the Supervisor, they enter their name and the room they are testing.
 When they are ready to test a student, they click on the ```Next Student``` button.
 If a student is available, the Supervisor sends him immediately to your room.
 However, if no student is available, a Supervisor will send one when he is ready.
-When the student finishes his test,  you can click on the ```End test``` button.

 ---